 BOT 1443.
 ADVANCED BUSINESS ACCOUNTING.
-This course is a continuation of BOT 1433 - Business Accounting with emphasis in advanced accounting topics.
+Business Accounting with emphasis in advanced accounting topics.
 Prerequisite: Business Accounting (BOT 1433).
 (Lecture, 2 hrs.; Lab, 2 hrs.)

 BOT 1453.
-INTRODUCTION TO BUSINESS MANAGEMNT.
+INTRODUCTION TO BUSINESS MANAGEMENT.
 Study of the basic principles and managerial functions of organizations management with special emphasis on planning, organizing, coordinating, commanding, and controlling.
 The importance of managing competitively and intelligently within a diverse environment is stressed.
 Situational cases are completed to reinforce decision-making in each of the function areas.
 The course will also consist of a series of 'mini' presentations related to each of the topics, delivered by different types of business managers and guest speakers.
-(Lecture, 3 hrs.; Lab 0 hrs.)
+(Lecture, 3 hrs.)